webpack/webpack.js.org/CONTRIBUTING.md

 may suggest some changes or improvements or alternatives, but for small changes your pull request should be accepted quickly.

-There are two different pipelines for submitting contributions based on what the contribution is for:

-* **Content Changes**
-  Issue the PR to the [master](https://github.com/webpack/webpack.io/tree/master) branch.
-  *A contribution that is adding/changing content on the wiki.*

-* **Code Changes**
 Issue the PR to the [develop](https://github.com/webpack/webpack.io/tree/develop) branch.
-  *A contribution that is adding/changing the code that runs the wiki.*

 ## Thank you!